Mentoring and Career Guidance

 John Crawford Crosby

 Sometimes doctoral students suffer from psychological distress.
 Reasons behind these vary from one person to another.
-It could be due to a sudden cultural change, language barrier, homesickness, lack of work-life balance or any other situation.
 Since the LSM student council has become aware of the need to offer our support to those who ask for it, as a first point of contact, we have two excellent volunteers available, so that you are not alone in your time of need.
+So, feel free to contact us any time!

 What we can offer?